 Alexa apps, called Alexa Skills, are what makes the digital assistant shine.
 Here's what developers, business professionals, and home users need to know about using Alexa Skills.

-Alexa, Amazon's digital assistant, is everywhere—it's in smart speakers (from Amazon and other manufacturers), it's on smartphones, and its platform called Alexa for Business helps enterprises integrate Alexa into next-generation smart offices.
+Alexa, Amazon's digital assistant, is everywhere—it's in smart speakers (from Amazon and other manufacturers), it's on smartphones, and it's in mobile accessories.
+Alexa for Business helps enterprises integrate Alexa into next-generation smart offices.

 Alexa is impressive, but it's still limited to the capabilities Amazon has given it.
 Where Alexa truly shines is with its Skills, which are third-party apps that give it all sorts of new abilities.